 “You might say, you know what?
 I’m not going out every weekend.
 I’ll cut back to every other weekend,” she says.

-She says another area that people should concentrate on come January is to getting their retirement plan under control — people are often too busy with day-to-day issues to sit back and think about long-term events like retirement, so those plans can be continually pushed aside until “tomorrow”.
+She says another area that people should concentrate on come New Year’s is getting their retirement plan under control — people are often too busy with day-to-day issues to sit back and think about long-term events like retirement, so those plans can be continually pushed aside until “tomorrow.”

 She says often people sign up for an RSP but don’t contribute every year or move on to a different plan with a different investment outlook.
 She says it’s not unusual to have several RSP accounts with no coordination between them.